ctcl-bregis/ctclsite-rust/config/projects/content/ctclsite.md

 ## About
 This website serves mainly as my online portfolio and blog.

+### Compatibility
+Ensuring compatibility with most browsers is a difficult feat.
+I try my best to have the website look as intended on both mobile and desktop browsers.

+- Desktop test browser: Ungoogled Chromium 125.0.6422.112 - 1920x1080 23", 1024x1280 17" (portrait)
+- Mobile test browser: Vivaldi 6.7.3335.149 - 2400x1080 5.9" (portrait and landscape)

 ### Development History
 From 2020 to 2021, my website was made up of just HTML and CSS that I wrote by hand.
 The webpages were hosted on GitHub Pages initially then was moved to DigitalOcean some time in 2021 when I got a domain name.
 It was not until December 2021-January 2022 that I wrote a version of the website that has backend code.